edgedb/edgedb-editor-plugin/readmes/vscode.md

 ## Language server

-When activated (when .edgeql or .esdl files are opened) this extension will download and start edgedb-ls, which is the language server for EdgeDB.
+When activated (when .edgeql or .esdl files are opened) this extension will download and start gel-ls, which is the language server for EdgeDB.

-It will download it into `.local/share/edgedb/edgedb-ls` on Linux, into `Library/Application Support/edgedb/edgedb-ls` and MacOS or `AppData/Roaming/edgedb/Data/edgedb-ls` on Windows.
+It will download it into `.local/share/edgedb/gel-ls` on Linux, into `Library/Application Support/edgedb/gel-ls` and MacOS or `AppData/Roaming/edgedb/Data/gel-ls` on Windows.
-If this installation exists or edgedb-ls is in system path, it will not be re-downloaded.
+If this installation exists or gel-ls is in system path, it will not be re-downloaded.

 ![](./readmes/vscode-status-bar.png)

-Currently, edgedb-ls supports a very limited set of features, including only error reporting in .edgeql files.
+Currently, gel-ls supports a very limited set of features, including only syntax, type and name error reporting.
 It will read `dbschema/` in the root of the workspace and use that schema to validate any queries found in the workspace.